New Thinking on Countering Outbreaks

 It has been more than a year since we began tackling this latest epidemic and, while significant progress has been made, there are still challenges to be overcome and gaps to be filled.

 When I saw the early data around Ebola in West Africa, I urged my team to act swiftly to address critical needs.
-I have since committed $100 million toward towards this effort and have been actively involved in identifying and catalyzing solutions.
+I have since committed $100 million toward this effort and have been actively involved in identifying and catalyzing solutions.

 Just last week, I partnered with Skoll Global Threats Fund and USAID to host the Ebola Innovation Summit — an interactive event, designed to bring new tools, people, ways of thinking and ultimately innovations to the forefront.